 Have you ever wondered if the male reproductive system goes through similar cycles to women's periods?
-Around 10% of both men and women in the United States have faced infertility issues, so it's helpful to know as much as you can about the reproductive system to give yourself the best chance of conceiving.
+Around 10% of men and women in the United States have experienced infertility, so it's helpful to know as much as you can about the reproductive system to give yourself the best chance of conceiving.

 Do Men Have Periods?

-In short, the answer is no—if we're going by the accepted definition of a period which is vaginal bleeding that occurs as part of a woman's natural menstrual cycle.
+In short, the answer is no—if we're going by the traditional definition of a period, which is vaginal bleeding that occurs as part of a woman's menstrual cycle.

-But if we broaden the definition to mean "a bodily process that affects fertility for a period of time", then we can start to bring men into the equation.
+But if we broaden the definition to mean "a bodily process that affects fertility for a period of time", then men start to enter the equation.

 A Male Fertility Cycle?